wpcorner/footnotes-made-easy/readme.txt

 * Lots of configuration options
 * And much, much more!

-**Footnotes Made Easy is a fork of [WP Footnotes](https://github.com/drzax/wp-footnotes "Github - wp-footnotes"), a plugin by Simon Elvery which was abandoned some years ago.**
+**Footnotes Made Easy is a fork of [WP Footnotes](https://github.com/drzax/wp-footnotes "Github - wp-footnotes"), a plugin by Simon Elvery which was abandoned some years ago**.

-**Please visit the [Github page](https://github.com/wpcorner/footnotes-made-easy/ "Github") for the latest code development, planned enhancements and known issues**
+**Please visit the [Github page](https://github.com/wpcorner/footnotes-made-easy/ "Github") for the latest code development, planned enhancements and known issues**.

 == Getting Started ==